 - Our consultants can help students determine how to address the criteria of an assignment.
 Since our consultants take English 303: Theory and Practice of Tutoring Writing, they can help students understand assignment requirements, but they do not evaluate the correctness of claims made in another discipline.

 - The Writing Center supports a productive writing process but cannot ensure students produce grammatically-perfect or completely error-free writing.

 Encouraging Students To Use The Writing Center

 “For support and feedback at any point in the writing process, you can meet with a writing consultant at the Writing Center.
-To make an appointment, go to www.writingcenter.boisestate.edu or call 208-426-1298.
-On their website you can find more information about the Writing Center, including a list of tutors and their areas of expertise.
-After each session with a tutor you will receive a paper record of your visit.”
+When you visit the Writing Center, a consultant will work with you at any stage: generating ideas, developing your ideas, integrating your research, and so on.
+When you go, please be sure to bring a copy of the assignment’s requirements.
+To make an appointment, go to writingcenter.boisestate.edu or visit them at the Liberal Arts Building, room 200.
+On their website you can find more information about the Writing Center, including a list of consultants and their areas of expertise.”

 Each consultation is recorded digitally and a copy of the Record of Consultation form is emailed directly to the student.
 Students may forward or print the record of consultation at your request.

 The Boise State Writing Center can provides a range of services to students and faculty:

 - Faculty Consultation: The Writing Center Director can provide assistance with writing-related concerns such as designing clear and effective writing assignments, responding to student writing, or conducting peer review workshops.

 - Classroom Visit: We can visit your class to provide an overview of the services we provide and how students can prepare for a session.
 These visits last from between 10-15 minutes, depending upon your preference.